everydayhero/boiler-room-builder/examples/assets/README.md

 # Assets

-This example uses boiler room runner and show builder's support for different asset types and how you might use them in your apps.
+This example uses boiler room runner and shows builder's support for different asset types and how you might use them in your apps.

 ## To base your app off this example